volab/IoT_EPS/_1_userDoc/source/softDev.rst

 We considere that the user upload sketch and data directory.

 When consider the first boot is OFF ?
-When we receive the folowing form
+When we receive the following form
  - station mode or AP choice
  - SSID et pass du mode AP (WARNING provide diff SSID if you own more then one PowerStrip)
- - SSID and pass of station mode [ optionel if user wish stay always in AP mode ]
+ - SSID and pass of station mode [ optional if user wish stay always in AP mode ]
  - propose default same hostname and default SSID AP build with mac add:
    IOT_EPS_HHHH